apekshapriya/Text-Localization-in-Image/README.md

 ### To-dos

-Try the model with L1 loss regularizer to increase the validation accuracy.
+Try the model with L1 loss regularizer to increase the validation accuracy.<br>
-Try Batch Normalization on the Network architecture.
+Try Batch Normalization on the Network architecture.<br>
-Create bounding boxes over the 0-pixeleted area in a rectangle form for easy interpretation of result.
+Create bounding boxes over the 0-pixeleted area in a rectangle form for easy interpretation of result.<br>

 ### Reference
 https://arxiv.org/pdf/1603.09423.pdf<br>